Kazakhstan: Plane with 100 people on board crashes | DW | 27.12.2019

 Seven people have so far been recorded as dead, but there are also survivors and emergency services are currently working at the site.

-The plane was heading to Nur-Sultan, formerly known as Astana, the nation's capital city and "lost altitude during takeoff and broke through a concrete fence" before hitting a small building, Kazakhstan's Civil Aviation Committee said in a statement.
+The plane was heading to Nur-Sultan, formerly known as Astana, the nation's capital city.
+It reportedly "lost altitude during takeoff and broke through a concrete fence" before hitting a small building, Kazakhstan's Civil Aviation Committee said in a statement.

 more to follow...